theresegatsing/Trippin-on-Dogs/README.md

 The following **additional** features are implemented:

-No additional features were implemented
+-No additional features were implemented

 ## Video Walkthrough